LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. member:: java_jnienv->ExceptionCheck(...)

-   Returns true if a Java exception has been thrown, otherwise returns false.
+   Returns "true" if a Java exception has been thrown, otherwise returns "false".
 See the documentation for more information:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16270>`_